 Conflicts between third-party applications, mainly when such apps are antivirus solutions, may cause the problem.
 Overprotective security software can lead to issues like this.

 Deactivating the real-time protection mechanism should resolve such incompatibility and conflict issues.
 Manually uninstalling the security solution entirely may also be beneficial.

 Users have trouble copying files from their USB drive to an external storage device or vice versa.
-The error 0x800703EE appears to be a problem caused by other programs locking the required file or by faulty controllers, incorrectly installed USB controllers, or corrupted drivers of USB controllers.
+The error 0x800703EE appears to be a problem caused by other programs locking the required file, faulty controllers, incorrectly installed USB controllers, or corrupted drivers of USB controllers.

-The bad news is that some file corruption can also cause these problems, so running an application Restoro can help you find these problems and fix them by restoring the affected or damaged parts of the file.
+The bad news is that some file corruption can also cause these problems, so running Restoro can help you find and fix these problems by restoring the affected or damaged parts of the file.

 To avoid problems like this or any of the usual errors that occur on Windows devices, it is recommended that you enable these features.

 There are several further options if you are unable to remedy the problem.
 Because this is not a malware or security concern, you can deactivate or uninstall the antivirus software program to resolve the issue, as third-party apps and antivirus software are frequently at fault for these problems.